• Shop

 8 Mistakes you might be making as an artist

 Everyone makes mistakes.
 But not everyone corrects themselves.
 Being a working artist comes with challenges, and you’ll have a few of your own to overcome.
 It’s all good as long as you bounce back!
 Be sure to set yourself straight after realizing you may be doing one of these 8 things: 1.
 Not embracing artistpreneurship In other words, if you’re learning how to sell art then you need to learn the art of sales.
-An artist who makes money from their art is an entrepreneur and a business owner!
+An artist who makes money from their art is a business owner!
 Embrace the world of sales, systems, legal setup, website tech, and the business of setting up shop.
-Ignoring these things can…
+Ignoring these things can easily be your…

 Read More